How to List a Token or Coin on HTX

 - It is essential to show the existence of a product or MVP.
 The exchange needs to see that you are developing a product and can show a working version of it.

-- Marketing plan for promoting the project.
-It should include specific events and stages both before and after listing.
+- A realistic launch marketing plan with specific pre-listing and post-listing activities.
 The more detailed it is, the better.
 The exchange needs to understand that after listing, you will continue to develop the project and work on growing the community.

 - The exchange will check the team’s previous experience and reputation.
 Information about the team must be open.
 This makes the project more trustworthy for both the exchange and investors.